adkuca/fullstackopen/part00-fundamentals-of-web-apps/exercise0_4.md

     participant Server
     Note left of Browser: Submits a POST request with note included in the request body Browser->>Server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note right of Server: Creates a note from the payload and responds with redirect with the location included in the header Server-->>Browser: redirect location: /exampleapp/notes
+    Note right of Server: Creates a new 'note' from the payload and responds with redirect, with location included in the header
+    Server-->>Browser: redirect location: /exampleapp/notes
     Browser->>Server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/notes
     Server-->>Browser: text/html: notes